afewell/ovathetap/assets/tap1_3InstallNotes.md

   - Storage: 200GB HDD
   - OS: Ubuntu 20.04 Desktop (Minimal)
 - After provisioning the host I just went through the standard installation wizard with standard/minimum options defined
-- At this point I save a copy/template in my virtualization manager so when I need to provision a new VM I can load one up without needing to redo basic installation or maintain some other script to automate it, but I will probably make a cloudconfig later for provisioning systems that support that
+- At this point I save a copy/template in my virtualization manager so when I need to provision a new VM I can load one up without needing to redo basic installation or maintain some other script to automate it

+- If you are using vCloud director and want to configure the same as the test environment:
+  -
+  - Create a vApp network named vapp-net
+  - Connect vapp-net to an external network
+  - Enable firewall service and set default rule to permit any any
+  - Enable NAT service with the following settings:
+    - port forwarding
+    - ip masquerade
+    - create rule permitting any to any port forwarding to taphost
+  - Create a vApp with a single VM named `taphost` with the specs listed above, plus the following nic configuration:
+    - Network Adapter Type: VMXNET3
+    - Network: vapp-net
+    - IP Mode: Static - Manual
+    - IP Address: 192.168.0.2

 ### Setup IP Address on Ubuntu Host